wknoben/MARRMoT/README.md

 MARRMoT could not have been made without the effort that many hydrologists have put into development of their models.
 Their effors are gratefully acknowledged.
 Special thanks are extended to:
 - Philip Kraft for finding a bug in the flux smoothing code during peer review;
 - Sebastian Gnann for suggesting various quality of life fixes;
-- Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations;
+- Clara Brandes for finding and suggesting a fix for a bug in the water balance calculations and implementing m47;
 - Koen Jansen for suggesting various improvements and correcting parameter descriptions;
-- Mustafa Kemal Türkeri for making workflow_example_4 operational in Octave; and for performing extensive testing of MARRMoT in Matlab and Octave.
+- Mustafa Kemal Türkeri for making workflow_example_4 operational in Octave; and for performing extensive testing of MARRMoT in Matlab and Octave;
+- Thomas Whöling for suggesting various additional efficiency metrics and a possible implementation for warmup periods.